kiran-lee/Has-the-COVID-19-pandemic-exacerbated-gender-biases-in-academic-productivity-/README.txt

 8) Report
-- “references.bib” containing all references used in report
 - “figure1.png” figure 1 of report
 - “figure2.png” figure 2 of report
 - “figure3.png” figure 3 of report